keylime/keylime/auto-ipsec/racoon/README.md

 ### keylime.conf on each agent

-To support automatic revocation, the revocation notifier must be enabled and reachable by machines.
+To support automatic revocation, the revocation notifier must be enabled and reachable by all machines.
 Set the IP/port to the verifier that hosts the revocation notifier:
 ```
 revocation_notifier_ip = xxx.xxx.xxx.xxx
 revocation_notifier_port = xxxx